-An adaptation to a standard information requirement means that instead of performing a test, you provide a justification that is either based on general rules or on specific rules.
-The general rules are detailed in Annex XI to REACH, while the specific rules and adaptation possibilities for each information requirement are detailed in Column 2 of Annexes VII to X.
+An adaptation to a standard information requirement means that instead of performing a test, you provide a justification.
+Your justification has to either be based on general rules as explained in Annex XI to REACH, or on specific rules for each information requirement as detailed in Column 2 of Annexes VII to X.

 - Study the general and specific rules for adaptations available in REACH.